"A true poet does not bother to be poetical. Nor does a nursery gardener scent his roses." - Jean Cocteau

 We fervently hope that we will see less flagrant over-use of precious plant oils, and more reasoned application as natural adjuncts to conventional therapies, as we strive to conserve our resources and put them to the most appropriate uses, for example - diffusion and inhalation at low levels.

+THE ENVIRONMENT.
 As distributors of pure natural plant oils and manufacturers of the means to safely and efficaciously use them, we recognize that our organization has both a direct and indirect impact on the environment.
 We believe that active management of these areas is a fundamental aspect of sound business practice.
 A core principle of our ‘Right Use of Essential Oils’ is that less is more.
 Use of the least amount of essential oil to accomplish a particular wellness objective benefits not only the recipient but just as importantly, our environment.

 We encourage you to look at simple things we can do in our immediate environment to make a positive difference to the way in which we live and interact with our planet.
 For example, when using essential oils mixed with a carrier oil for massage, use the least amount possible to enable comfortable massage.
 Any excess ends up being flushed down the drain after bathing or washing towels and clothing, and has an environmental impact.
 Consider making that impact as small as possible.